 If you are looking for things to do in Granada with children, you should know that winter seems to be a season designed for them.
 Not only because it has all the Christmas festivities to enjoy, but also because it is precisely at this time when one of the annual fairs dedicated to the little ones of the house takes place.
 This is Juveandalus, a festival that takes place every year at the Fermasa fairgrounds and is aimed at youth entertainment.

-This fair attracts families from all over, not only from Granada, but also from neighboring cities and if you come with small children you can't miss it.
+This fair attracts families from all over, not only from Granada, but from neighboring cities and if you come with small children you can not miss it.

 You can participate in workshops, contests, storytelling and all kinds of family activities.
 It also has an enclosure with attractions for the bravest.
 A whole experience to make your visit to Granada with your family a lot of fun.